David Mackintosh: Political career

-After his graduation in 2001, Mackintosh worked as a political counsellor in the European Parliament until 2004, before leaving to assume a post at Conservative Campaign Headquarters as a political consultant to the Conservative Party.
-He was elected to Northamptonshire County Council for Ecton Brook on 4 June 2009 and to Northampton Borough Council for Rectory Farm in 2011.
+Following his graduation in 2001, Mackintosh worked as a political counsellor in the European Parliament until 2004, before leaving to assume a post at Conservative Campaign Headquarters as a political consultant to the Conservative Party.
+He was elected to Northamptonshire County Council for Ecton Brook on 4 June 2009 and to Northampton Borough Council (NBC) for Rectory Farm in 2011.
 In May 2010, Mackintosh was appointed as Cabinet Member for Strategy, Communications and External Relations.
 He had previously held the position of Assistant Cabinet Member for Leadership and Strategic Support.
-He served as leader of Northampton Borough Council – the youngest the council has ever had – from November 2011 until his election to parliament.
+He served as leader of NBC – the youngest the council has ever had – from November 2011 until his election to parliament.
 In addition, he served as cabinet member for Community Services.

 Mackintosh was opposed to Brexit prior to the 2016 referendum.

-Mackintosh was facing the prospect of being deselected by his local party, but he announced he would not stand in the June 2017 general election.
+Mackintosh was facing the prospect of being deselected by his local party but he announced he would not stand in the June 2017 general election.